JannikWirtz/JannikWirtz/README.md

 ### Hi, I'm Jannik 👋
 I'm obsessed with Deep Learning, Computer Vision, and the latest and greatest in ML/AI. 🧠🎓

-My journey has taken me from developing ML solutions for fuel cell research to interning at Amazon.
+My journey has taken me from developing ML solutions for fuel cell research to launching a global ML monitoring system at Amazon Pay.
 Currently, I'm doing a deep dive into the state-of-the-art in self-supervised/contrastive learning. 👀

 Always up for a chat about the latest in AI or potential collaborations! 🤙🏼